Welcome

 CFA Level 3 Syllabus

-For CFA Level 3, you are required to understand the unique investment objectives, regulatory considerations, and risk management approaches of life and P&C insurance companies, as well as their impact on institutional portfolio construction:
+For the CFA Level 3 exam, you are expected to understand the unique investment objectives, regulatory considerations, and risk management approaches of life and P&C insurance companies, as well as their impact on institutional portfolio construction, with a focus on the following syllabus points:

 Test Your Knowledge